zopefoundation/Zope/docs/zdgbook/Security.rst

 consulted by ``ZPublisher`` to determine whether the user has permission to view the ``index_html`` object itself.

-On top of that, publisher also defines other rules to determine which objects can be published.
-The most important of these is that Objects which are published must have a docstring.
+On top of that, the publisher also defines other rules to determine which objects can be published.
+The most important of these is that objects which are published must have a docstring.

 For more information on this topic, see the chapter on :doc:`ObjectPublishing`.